Building Relationships | What they don’t tell you

 Develop your People Skills

-For example; how well you collaborate, communicate and deal with others?
+For example; how well do you collaborate, communicate and deal with others?
 Being aware of the soft skills you already possess, and ones you need to work on is key.
 Think about how you engage with others.
 There are many people who rely heavily on personality or color tests but my suggestion is evaluate your current relationships and what they feel like.

 Are people inclined to continue the conversation with you or do you carry it most of the time.
 Auditing your current relationships including ones you are currently developing will help you identify where you excel and where you need to regroup and focus.

 Show Appreciation and Gratitude

 Show your appreciation whenever someone helps you.
 For the most part, everyone wants to feel that they’re appreciated, right?
 Make the effort to genuinely compliment the people around you when they do something well.
 This will open the door to developing great relationships.

 If someone shares something that resonated with you, made you laugh or caused you to truly feel something inside — message them — tell them how amazing their tip was or how you align with their beliefs on a topic.

 Be an Active and Attentive Listener

 Listening is a critical skill in boosting another person’s self-esteem.
 You might call it the silent form of flattery that makes people feel supported and valued.
 Listening and understanding what others communicate to us is the most important part of a successful interaction.

 Active listening is the single most useful and important listening skill.
 In active listening, we are genuinely interested in understanding what the other person is;

 Refine your Communication Skills

 Communication occurs when someone understands you, not just when you speak (or type).
 One of the dangers with communication is that we may work on the assumption that the other person has understood the message we are trying to get across (when they haven’t).

 This is especially prevalent when chatting on messenger without using audio clips or video.
 Text messages is almost always a precursor for misunderstanding if we’re not being super clear.